 Design / Topical

 A design or particular topic on a coin can also be used to assemble an impressive coin collection.
-Many collectors begin their coin collecting journey by assembling a collection of a particular design.
+Many collectors begin their coin-collecting journey by assembling a collection of one specific design.
 The most popular "first coin collection" is the Lincoln cent design.
-The first one was minted in 1909 and they are still being manufactured today.
+The first one was minted in 1909, and they are still being manufactured today.

 Other people concentrate on a particular topic.
-For example my daughter started collecting coins from around the world that have a queen or princess on them.
+For example, my daughter started collecting coins from around the world that has a queen or princess on them.
 Or you may be a fisherman and may want to start a collection of world coins with fish on them.
 The possibilities are endless and are only limited by your imagination.

 04 of 07